 Unusual Teddy Bear sunflowers.

+The beautiful thing about these plants is the huge and round blossoms that it puts out.
 The variety is called a Teddy Bear sunflower and it is just gorgeous.
 The image below is by photographer Pamela Nocentini who has captured one in all its glory.

 Kids really love this Teddy Bear sunflower.
 This unusual member of the sunflower family is unlike regular types.
 It has cuddly-looking, 4-5 inch fully-doubled yellow flowers that are held up on sturdy dwarf plants 2 1/2-3 feet tall.